 Here is what you can do:

 - Know the risk factors and warning signs of suicide.
+Participate and frequently review the suicide prevention training information from your school district.

 - Remain calm.
 Becoming too excited or distressed will communicate that you are not able to talk about suicide.

 - Listen without judging.
 Allow for the discussion of experiences, thoughts, and feelings.
 Be prepared for expression of intense feelings.
-Try to understand the reasons for considering suicide without taking a position about whether or not such behavior is justified.
+Try to understand the reasons for considering suicide without taking a position about whether such behavior is justified.

 - Supervise constantly.
 Do not leave the individual alone until a caregiver (often a parent) or school crisis team member has been contacted and agrees to provide appropriate supervision.